-Police Dealing With Hostage Situation At Miami Bar
+Police Give All Clear Following Report Of Hostage Situation At Miami Bar

 Follow CBSMIAMI.COM: Facebook | Twitter

+MIAMI (CBSMiami) – A SWAT situation in Miami has been given the all clear by authorities.

-MIAMI (CBSMiami) – Police are proceeding cautiously with a hostage situation at a restaurant in Miami.
+Police proceeded cautiously following a report of a hostage situation at a restaurant in Miami.

 The Joseph Restaurant is on NW 7th Street at 19th Avenue.
 Miami police tweeted out what they believe started it.